JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 Now it is important to know that the FragmentTransactionManager only saves the FragmentTransactions that were executed, not the Fragments themselves!

-Consequently when you press back in the `PasswordFragment`, it won't show all Fragments that where present before the Transaction!
-Instead it will revert the previous Transaction that was added to the back stack:
+Consequently, when you press back in the `PasswordFragment`, it won't show all Fragments that were present before the Transaction!
+Instead, it will revert the previous Transaction that was added to the back stack:

 ```kotlin
 transaction.remove(todayFragment).add(userNameFragment).addToBackStack(null)